EvidenceT/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that reads tje standard output
+a script that reads standard output